OctopusDeploy/blog/blog/2021-12/deploying-sql-server-dacpac-octopus/index.md

 - Deploy the DACPAC to SQL Server.

 ### (Optional) Create the database if it doesn't exists
 This step connects to a SQL server and creates a database if it doesn't currently exist.
 Click **ADD STEP** and choose **SQL - Create Database If Not exists**.
-This step can be run on a Worker machine.
+This step can be run on a Worker Machine.

 ![](octopus-add-create-database.png)